-The bottom line is, we help you shine.
+The bottom line is, we help you look good.
 Whether it's in a band, in GUITAR LESSONS only, or if you want to combine them with other lessons like SINGING LESSONS...we are here for you.
 You can also click HERE to see an example of a great beginner's acoustic guitar package available to purchase online.
 There are many pricing options to choose from so if you get lost or have questions, we can help you decide.

 As we approach 2018, we are so grateful for so many things.
 We are grateful to see the best and highest increase of enrollment in our 11 year history.
 We are thankful for more and more qualified and patient teachers who are joining our team.
 Overall, we are just thankful.
 We were asked recently by a parent to post about our Littleton Voice Lessons more.
 We heard you loud and clear!
 But instead of just telling you what we think about our voice classes, we thought we would tell you what others are saying instead.

 We Are Patient.

 Singing is a very rewarding thing to do.
 In fact, of all the instruments we teach at Littleton School of Music, Singing Lessons are by far some of the most interactive and engaging.
 But with all of that, they can also be the most nerve-racking.
 Students realize early-on that without the aid of another instrument, singing can feel very "vulnerable" or more "risky" to do in front of other people.
 That's where our patience comes in.
 A Vocal Student recently told us, "you know what I love about taking Voice Lessons here?
 The fact that you are patient with me.
 You let me sing my stuff and don't rush to correct every single note."